degville/docs-cloud/en/install-openstack.md

 3        started  192.168.100.112  7gan3t   xenial  default  Deployed
 ```

 Don't worry about the 'Missing relation' messages.
-We'll connect the relations
+We'll add the required
-together in a later step.
-You also don't have to wait for a deployment to finish
+relations in a later step.
+You also don't have to wait for a deployment to
-before adding further applications to Juju.
-Errors will resolve themselves as
+finish before adding further applications to Juju.
+Errors will resolve
-applications are deployed and dependencies are met.
+themselves as applications are deployed and dependencies are met.

 ### [Nova Compute][charmcompute]